Why Every Kid Needs A Morning Routine

 While making sure our kids get enough sleep, brush their teeth, and eat breakfast is vitally important, adding in mindful practices that are grounding, calming, and purposeful can help provide long-lasting self-regulation skills (for everyone).

 There is plenty of research out there confirming mindfulness has loads of benefits, and these days, the data has also begun expanding beyond adults and deeper into adolescent psychology.
-Mindfulness can boost kids' mental health, attention, and social competency, to name just a few.
+Mindfulness can boost kids' mental health3, attention, and social competency, to name just a few.

 With the doors on mindfulness research swung wide open now, mindfulness in our education systems curricula has begun to grow rapidly.
-Many schools are shifting detention rooms focusing on punishment into teaching kids how to meditate with a focus on quieting the mind, and they're showing progressive results with a need for continued research.
+Many schools4 are shifting detention rooms focusing on punishment into teaching kids how to meditate5 with a focus on quieting the mind, and they're showing progressive results with a need for continued research.
 Programs like the Goldie Hawn Foundation's MindUp and Mindfulness in Schools Project are just two examples of the plethora of offerings out there, all trying to help young people access these far-reaching benefits of mindfulness.

 All the more reason we parents should follow suit and start those lessons in the home.